Mehmet Duraković: Club career

+Early career

 Duraković was a defender for Brunswick Juventus from 1985 to 1988, making 61 appearances and scoring two goals for the club.
 He spent most of his first year at Juventus in the reserves or on the bench for the seniors.
 He came off the bench a couple of times in 1985 but did not make his full debut until late that season.
 His second game for Juventus was the grand final against Sydney City.
 He was part of Juventus' 1985 NSL Championship winning team.